 The Fluff Air cycle has no heat.
-Use this un-

-heated cycle to fluff or air dry bedding, plastic tablecloths, foam pillows, sneakers, etc. See page 10 for more information about the Fluff Air cycle.
+Use this unheated cycle to fluff or air dry bedding, plastic tablecloths, foam pillows, sneakers, etc. See the Warning and the chart on page 10 for more information about the Fluff Air cycle.

-NOTE: If your model does not have the Fluff

-Air cycle, line dry heat-sensitive items.
+NOTE: If your model does not have the Fluff Air cycle, line dry heat-sensitive items.